 - Hormone replacement and topical oestrogen may be useful for nonspecific urinary tract symptoms in postmenopausal women.

 - Desmopressin may be used in situations such as primary nocturnal enuresis or diabetes insipidus.
 It may be used to reduce nocturia in women with urge incontinence or OAB who find nocturia troublesome.
+It should be avoided in those over 65 years with cardiovascular disease or hypertension.

 Surgical options for stress incontinence include: